Recipes ยป Easy Applesauce Bread Recipe (with Oatmeal)

 Oatmeal Bread Recipes

 I would like to dedicate this post to Selma who lost her battle to cancer on July 4th, 2015.
 Selma also loved baking bread and was a talented baker, friend, mother and so much more.
 She had a sourdough starter that she called “Twinkle”.
-Selma sent me some of this starter that I cherish and will be featuring in a future post.
+Selma sent me some of this starter that I cherish and it began my love affair with sourdough that I’ve shared with so many of you.

 Recipe Rating